horia141/horia141.github.io/_career/2024-02-23-three-career-frameworks.md

 ---
 This is the third post I’m making this year.
 Couple more and I can mark this new year’s resolution as done 🚀.
 For the rest of the year I want to zoom in on career development for software engineers and managers.
 I’ve thought a lot about this at an individual scale for both myself and for the folks I’ve been lucky to have on my team.
 And even on the scale of a whole organization for Bolt, while designing systems and processes around career journeys.

-If you’re somebody who cares about their career and wants to have a goon one, I hope you’re going to find this useful.
+If you’re somebody who cares about their career and wants to have a good one, I hope you’re going to find this useful.

 Now, a career is a big thing!
 It can take 40-50 years to fully unfold at the macro scale, and takes up a significant part of your day-to-day focus at the micro scale!
 There’s no right or comprehensive way of thinking about it.
 But I’ve found there are some particularly useful *mental models* that, when taken together, provide a good scaffolding for all other work.
 For starters, I’ll cover three big mental models or frameworks that look at the software engineering career in broad and decade long chunks.
 In a future post I’ll speak about mental models that focus on smaller chunks such as a particular job, role, or project!